Victimisation: Self-image of victimisation (victim mentality)

+By country

-Victimisation in Kazakhstan
+Kazakhstan

-At the end of 2012, a first-ever victimisation survey of 219,500 households (356,000 respondents) was conducted by the State Statistics Agency at the request of Marat Tazhin, the head of the Security Council and a sociologist by training.
+At the end of 2012, the first-ever victimisation survey of 219,500 households (356,000 respondents) was conducted by the State Statistics Agency at the request of Marat Tazhin, the head of the Security Council and a sociologist by training.
 According to the survey, 3.5% of respondents reported being a victim of crime in the previous 12 months, and only half of those said that they had reported the crime to the police.
 The presidential administration chose not to release any further details from this survey to the public.

 In May–June 2018, the first International Crime Victims Survey (ICVS) of nationally representative sample of 4,000 persons was conducted in Kazakhstan.
 It showed low levels of victimisation.
-The overall violent crime victimization rate among the population in a one-year period was 3.7%.
-Rates of violent victimization by strangers were somewhat higher among females (2.1%) than among males (1.8%).
+The overall violent crime victimisation rate among the population in a one-year period was 3.7%.
+Rates of violent victimisation by strangers were somewhat higher among females (2.1%) than among males (1.8%).
 The rates of violence by persons known to them were as much as three times higher for women than for men (2.8% for females and 0.8% for males).
 In a one-year period, the highest rates of victimisation were consumer fraud (13.5% of respondents), theft from the car and personal theft (6.3% of respondents), and official bribe-seeking (5.2% of respondents).
 In almost half of bribe-seeking cases the bribe-seeker was a police officer.
 Taking only the adult population of Kazakhstan into account, the ICVS police bribery figures suggest around 400,000 incidents of police bribery every year in Kazakhstan.
 These calculations are most likely very conservative in that they only capture when a bribe has been solicited and exclude instances of citizen-initiated bribery.
 The ICVS revealed extremely low levels of reporting crime to the police.
 Only one in five crimes were reported to the police in Kazakhstan, down from the 46% reporting rate recorded in the government-conducted 2012 survey.